rpmuller/ePubs/WesternPhilosophy.md

 from the corruption of courts to enjoy the peaceful pleasures of an unambitious rural existence.
 As a passing mood, this attitude is to be found in poets of almost all periods.
-The exiled Duke in

-701

-WESTERN PHILOSOPHICAL THOUGHT

-As You Like It expresses it, though he goes back to his dukedom as soon as he can; only the melancholy Jaques sincerely prefers the life of the forest Even Pope, the perfect exemplar of all that the romantic movement rebelled against, says:
+The exiled Duke in _As You Like It_ expresses it, though he goes back to his dukedom as soon as he can; only the melancholy Jaques sincerely prefers the life of the forest Even Pope, the perfect exemplar of all that the romantic movement rebelled against, says: